NeueDarshan/simple_ConTeXt/README.md

 We support references, as powered by the ConTeXt syntax file.
 (So we know what things are references because the syntax file has rules that tell us so.
-Although many common cases are taken care of, I think there are still some that are not.)
-To quickly illustrate the idea, suppose you had the document
+Although some common cases are taken care of, there are others that are not.
+For example `\placefigure` is not working (it has a tricky syntax), but `\startplacefigure` does work as expected.)
+To illustrate the idea, suppose you had the document

 ```tex
 \starttext